Lanfei/GoJS/README_EN.md

 ##What's More

->Finally, a tribute to RequireJS and SeaJS, but also to pay tribute to all the people who work dedicated to open source.
+>Finally, a tribute to [RequireJS](http://requirejs.org) and [Sea.js](http://seajs.org), but also to pay tribute to all the people who work dedicated to open source.

 ——[Lanfei](http://www.clanfei.com/) on November 5, 2014